Modern system of ranked Shinto shrines: Other Imperial shrines

+After the establishment of the officially ranked Imperial shrines, another group of special shrines known as Bekkaku kanpeisha (別格官幣社) was created.
+These shrines were not included in the ranking system of the Imperial shrines, but were still imperial.

 Kokuhei-sha

 The Kokuhei-sha (国幣社) identified the hierarchy of government-supported shrines with national significance.
 The kokuheisha enshrined kami considered beneficial to more local areas.

 National shrines, 1st rank

 The most highly ranked, nationally significant shrines or Kokuhei Taisha (国幣大社) were six sanctuaries.

 National shrines, 2nd rank

 The mid-range of ranked, nationally significant shrines or Kokuhei Chūsha (国幣中社) encompassed 47 sanctuaries.

 National shrines, 3rd rank

 The lowest ranked, nationally significant shrines or Kokuhei Shōsha (国幣小社) includes 50 sanctuaries.

+Gokoku shrines

+Gokoku shrines were ranked separately.
+They were considered branches of Yasukuni Shrine.
+This list only includes those which are currently ranked as Beppyo shrines.

 "Min-sha"

 The Sho-sha (諸社) or various smaller shrines ranking below these two levels of Kan-sha ("official government shrines") are commonly, though unofficially, referred to as "people's shrines" or Min-sha (民社).
 These lower-ranking shrines were initially subdivided by the proclamation of the fourteenth day of the fifth month of 1871 into four main ranks, "Metropolitan", "Clan" or "Domain", "Prefectural", and "District" shrines.
 By far the largest number of shrines fell below the rank of District shrine.
 Their status was clarified by the District Shrine Law (郷社定則, Gōsha Teisoku) of the fourth day of the seventh month of 1871, in accordance with which "Village shrines" ranked below their respective "District shrines", while the smaller local shrines or Hokora ranked beneath the "Village shrines".